ronnymarca81/adecco/README.md

 3. Click on the login button.

-Functions in the main dashboard allow the users to Drag and Drop to lists and sort tasks in the same list and Drag and Drop tasks to differents lists.
+Functions in the main dashboard allow the users to Drag and Drop the lists and sort tasks in the same list and Drag and Drop tasks to differents lists.
 To do that:

 1. Clic on `Add New List` to create a new List.
-On it, the user will be able to customize the card name, modify by clicking on New List, or delete.
+On it, the user will be able to customize the list name, modify by clicking on New List, or delete.
-2. In the card, clic on `Add task` to register the details for each of the them.
+2. In the list, clic on `Add task` to register the details for each of the them.
 Also, delete it is possible.
-3. Drap and drop each task inside the card or between them to manage your tasks.
+3. Drap and drop each task inside the list or between them to manage your tasks.

+The next images show the different functions and the responsive design"

 ![drag and drop](https://github.com/ronnymarca81/adecco/assets/107527808/581aca8e-e926-4a7c-aafe-db093307398f)
+a.
+Dashboard with the different lists.

 ![drag and drop2](https://github.com/ronnymarca81/adecco/assets/107527808/f4965f35-e05f-4462-a9f2-d2ef546a3a61)
+b.
+Drag and drop a list.

 ![drag and drop3](https://github.com/ronnymarca81/adecco/assets/107527808/977a499f-bece-4d31-8b5e-91e87f6760a7)
+c.
+List dragged and dropped as the first column that shows how its name is name can be modified .
 ![drag and drop4](https://github.com/ronnymarca81/adecco/assets/107527808/750a7b1a-0c74-4d13-a404-2efb37350541)
+d.
+Drag and drop a task between the lists.

 ![mobile view](https://github.com/ronnymarca81/adecco/assets/107527808/872378d9-5308-41aa-82c2-2138dc214254)
+e.
+Mobile view showing the responsive design feature.

 ## To Sign Out:

-Close the user session and redirect to login page
+Close the user session and redirect to login page.